 So after progress monitoring or regular reading assessments, the first step is to record the reading assessment data.
 I like to use a spreadsheet with student names to record testing data.
 Then, I dig into the data, looking for red flags and areas of need so I can group students with similar reading needs.
 I try to focus on no more than two or three targets or needs for each group and,

-Once I have determined the target for the group, I fill out the student names for the group and their current scores that reflect the target.
+Once I have determined the targeted reading plan for the group, I fill out the student names for that guided reading group and their current scores to reflect the target.
 The scores should match their target.

 Newly added products: